 Lodge 19 is a lovely ground floor chalet situated on the Whitsand Holiday Park in Millbrook on the beautiful and much sought after Rame Peninsula.
 Inside, it sleeps six people in two double bedrooms (one of which can be a twin on request) plus another twin.
 There is a family bathroom and open plan living area with a kitchen, dining area and sitting area.
 Outside there is allocated parking for one car and a private veranda with furniture.
 Situated on the Rame Peninsula, the most beautiful beaches and secluded coves along the coast are just waiting to be explored.
 For anyone looking for the absolute best in luxury accommodation, Lodge 19 truly has it all.

 Gas central heating.
 Electric oven and gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Allocated parking for 1 car.
 Private veranda with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
-On-site indoor swimming pool and cafe.
+On-site indoor swimming pool and cafe only available until 27 September 2019.
 Shop and pub 2 miles.
 Note: The chalet area is pedestrianised, the car park is located 100 yards away.
+Note: Car park at the top of the site and not suitable for people with mobility issues.
 Note: WiFi can be intermittent.

 Set in a bowl of hills at the head of a tidal creek that leads to the Hamoaze, opposite the great naval city of Plymouth, Millbrook is located on the Rame Peninsula, "Cornwall's Forgotten Corner".
 Bounded by the Lynher and Tamar rivers, the Hamoaze and the sea, the area is deeply rural and designated as one of Outstanding Natural Beauty.
 The village has a good range of shops and pubs, while close by are the pretty coastal villages of Kingsand and Cawsand, from which a ferry will take you to Plymouth.